 To make a Caramel Frappuccino at home you need the following ingredients:

-- Ice Cubes.
-For a proper Frappuccino texture you have to fill up your serving glass to the top with ice cubes.
-This is the amount you’re going to need.
+For a proper Frappuccino texture you have to fill your serving glass with ice cubes to the top.

 I was out of the gourmet sauce when making this particular Caramel Frappuccino that you see on the photos, so I used this Monin syrup instead.
 It’s more affordable and it’s also perfect for homemade frappuccinos.

-You may want to substitute it with whole or even nonfat milk to get more of a skinny Caramel Frappuccino with a lower calorie count (though this will alter the viscosity, making the beverage more watery).
+You may want to substitute it with whole or even nonfat milk to get more of a skinny Caramel Frappuccino with a lower calorie count.

-On the other hand, you might want your drink to be creamier, and use 3 fl oz (90 ml) of heavy cream instead.
+On the other hand, if you don’t care about calories and you want your drink to be even creamier, use 3 fl oz (90 ml) of heavy cream instead.

 - Sweetened condensed milk: 1 tablespoon (around 10-15 g).
 I add it for a bit of extra sweetness.

-At Starbucks they use something called Frap Roast for their frappuccinos (except the Espresso Frappuccino).
+At Starbucks, they use something called Frap Roast for their frappuccinos (except the Espresso Frappuccino).
 It’s actually instant coffee powder dissolved in room temperature water.
 They use a certain number of pumps for each blended drink.
-So even in terms of taste, your homemade drink will be closer to the original if you use instant coffee.
+So in terms of taste, your homemade drink will resemble the original better if you use instant coffee.